For over 90 years Poppyscotland has been providing life-changing support for Scotland’s ex-Servicemen and women.

 The Officers' Association Scotland continued to operate the Scottish Poppy Appeal until 1954, when they decided to constitute The Earl Haig Fund Scotland as a standalone charity.
 We have been operating this way ever since.

 In 2006 The Earl Haig Fund Scotland was renamed Poppyscotland and a new year-round fundraising programme was introduced.
-Since the re-launch there has been a noticeable rise in non-Poppy Appeal fundraising activity, including the introduction of a major new event, the Poppyscotland Hearts & Heroes Challenge.
+Since the re-launch there has been a noticeable rise in non-Poppy Appeal fundraising activity.
 During the same period donations to the Scottish Poppy Appeal have risen by 50%, with the 2010 Scottish Poppy Appeal raising a record £2.35 million.

 June 2011 saw Poppyscotland merge with The Royal British Legion (TRBL), which operates in England, Wales and Northern Ireland, to form the largest charity group supporting the Armed Forces community across the whole of the UK.
 Under the terms of the merger, substantial additional investment will be committed to Scotland to make significant improvements to the support services for veterans and their families living north of the Border.
 Poppyscotland will, however, continue to operate as a distinct, separate charity within the TRBL group of charities.
 The Poppyscotland brand will continue unchanged and the Scottish Poppy and Scottish Poppy Appeal will remain in place, with funds raised from the campaign being used exclusively to support the Armed Forces and veterans’ community in Scotland.
 The manufacture of Scottish poppies at Lady Haig’s Poppy Factory in Edinburgh will also continue.